malcolmrodgers/p6-route/README.md

 # Project 6: Route

-This is the directions document for Project 6 Route in CompSci 201 at Duke University, Fall 2022.
-[This document details the workflow](hhttps://coursework.cs.duke.edu/cs-201-fall-22/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.
+This is the directions document for Project 6 Route in CompSci 201 at Duke University, Spring 2023.
+[This document details the workflow](https://coursework.cs.duke.edu/cs-201-spring-23/resources-201/-/blob/main/projectWorkflow.md) for downloading the starter code for the project, updating your code on coursework using Git, and ultimately submitting to Gradescope for autograding.

 For this project, **you are allowed to work with a partner** (that is, in a group of two).
 If you are working with a partner, read the details in the expandable section below on how to collaborate effectively using Git.